 At this consult, your dentist will be able to determine whether you require a simple or surgical extraction.
 A simple extraction will be performed by your dentist who will loosen the tooth and then use forceps to remove it.
 In more complicated cases, a surgical extraction will be required.
 In this case, your dentist will make a small incision and possibly perform other processes to facilitate the removal of the tooth.

 Both simple and surgical extractions can be performed with local or general anesthetic depending on your specific needs.

-After the tooth is removed the area will need time to heal.
-We’ll prescribe you painkillers for the discomfort, but you can help speed the process along.
-Here are some tips:
+After the tooth is removed, the area will need time to heal.
+You will be prescribed medication to manage the discomfort, but you can help speed the process along.

 - Rinse your mouth several times a day (after the first day) with warm salt water to reduce swelling and keep bacteria at bay.
 One teaspoon of salt in an 8-oz glass is all you need.

 - Bite down on gauze if bleeding continues.